-When athletes, corporate executives and weekend warriors want an integrated, scientific approach to fitness, they call Mark Diaz at Physiqology.
-His experience in strength training and physical preparation spans over 25 years.
+When athletes, corporate executives and weekend warriors want an integrated, powerful approach to performance, they call Mark Diaz at Physiqology.
+His experience in physical and mental preparation spans over 25 years.
 Mark’s specialty, in his own words, is “breaking fitness barriers”.

-Mark began strength training with weights in the 6th grade for three reasons: he wanted to be bullied less, he wanted the girls to like him more, and he wanted to be able to compete in sports.
+Mark Diaz began strength training in the 6th grade because he wanted to be bullied less, he wanted the girls to like him more, and he wanted to be able to compete at a higher level in sports.
 He soon fell in love with weight training as an end unto itself, and used it as a springboard for participation in other athletic disciplines.

 In 1994, Mark graduated Holy Cross with a Bachelors of Arts.
 He also graduated with an insatiable desire for knowledge of sports performance enhancement.
 In 1994, he became a certified personal trainer through the American Council of Exercise (ACE), and in 1995, a Medical Exercise Specialist (MES) through the American Academy of Health, Rehab, and Fitness Professionals (AAHRFP).